SabinaBasnet100/Predictive-Analytics-ML/README.md

 # Predictive-Analytics-ML
-Hotel booking cancellation prediction and customer segmentation using machine learning in R
+Hotel booking cancellation prediction and customer segmentation using Random Forest, XGBoost, and K-Means in R. Includes SHAP analysis and actionable business insights.